Cube (1997 film)

-Cube is a 1997 Canadian independent science fiction horror film directed and co-written by Vincenzo Natali.
-A product of the Canadian Film Centre's First Feature Project, Nicole de Boer, Nicky Guadagni, David Hewlett, Andrew Miller, Julian Richings, Wayne Robson, and Maurice Dean Wint star as individuals trapped in a bizarre and deadly labyrinth of cube-shaped rooms.
+Cube is a 1997 Canadian science fiction horror film directed and co-written by Vincenzo Natali.
+A product of the Canadian Film Centre's First Feature Project, Nicole de Boer, Nicky Guadagni, David Hewlett, Andrew Miller, Julian Richings, Wayne Robson, and Maurice Dean Wint star as seven individuals trapped in a bizarre and deadly labyrinth of cube-shaped rooms.

-Cube gained notoriety and a cult following, for its surreal and Kafkaesque setting in industrial, cube-shaped rooms.
+Cube gained notoriety and a cult following for its surreal and Kafkaesque setting in industrial, cube-shaped rooms.
 It received generally positive reviews and led to a series of films.
-An American remake, currently on hold, is in development at Lionsgate, and a Japanese remake was released in 2021.
+A Japanese remake was released in 2021.

 Plot

-A man named Alderson awakens in a mysterious cube-shaped room.
-He enters another red-colored room, but a thin wire mesh slices him into cubes, gorily killing him before retracting to its original position.
+A man named Alderson awakens in a room that has hatches on each wall and floor, each leading to other rooms.
+He enters another room, and is killed by a hidden wiretrap.

-Five different people (Quentin, Holloway, Worth, Leaven and Rennes) all meet in the same room, unaware how they got here or why they are here.
-Quentin, a divorced police officer who was exploring, warns the group about trapped rooms.
-Leaven, a young mathematics student, notices metal plates with three sets of numbers etched into them.
-Rennes, an escape artist who has fled seven prisons, tests his theory that each trap could be set by motion detectors by throwing his boot into a room.
-This initially works, but after jumping into a room, he is killed by acid.
-The group, horrified, realizes each trap is set by different sensors.
+Five different people all meet in another room: three men (Quentin, Rennes, and Worth), and two women (Leaven and Holloway).
+Quentin warns the group that he has seen traps in some of the other rooms.
+Leaven notices each hatch has plates with three sets of numbers etched into them.
+Rennes tests his theory that each trap could be triggered by detectors by throwing his boot into a room, and started moving through the safe rooms.
+This works for motion detectors and pressure sensors, but fails to trigger the trap in one of the rooms and he is killed by an acid trap.

-Quentin believes each person was chosen specifically to be there.
-Leaven hypothesizes that rooms whose plates contain prime numbers are trapped.
-While exploring, they encounter a mentally disabled man named Kazan.
-Holloway, a free clinic doctor, insists they bring him along, greatly upsetting Quentin.
-After Quentin injures his leg in a trapped room Leaven deemed safe, tension rises among the group, as well as the mystery of the maze's purpose.
-The nihilistic Worth admits to Quentin he helped construct the cube, designing its outer shell, and claims it was for a shady bureaucracy of some kind.
-He guesses that the original purpose has just been forgotten, and they have only been placed inside to put it to use.
+Quentin believes each person was chosen to be there.
+Leaven hypothesizes that rooms whose plates contain prime numbers are traps.
+They encounter a mentally disabled man named Kazan, whom Holloway insists be brought along.
+Tension rises among the group, as well as the mystery of the maze's purpose.
+Worth admits to Quentin he was hired to design the maze’s shell and guesses that The Cube was created accidentally by a bureaucracy, and that its original purpose has been forgotten and that they have been placed inside only to justify its existence.

-Worth's knowledge of the outer shell's dimensions allows Leaven to calculate that with 26 rooms in each row, the entire Cube has 17,576 rooms overall (however later the reveal of a 'bridge' room would mean 17,577 total rooms).
-She realizes that the numbers may indicate each room's Cartesian coordinates.
-Following the theory, the group travels to the outer edge but realize every room there is trapped.
-Rather than backtrack, they traverse a room with a sound-activated trap.
-After Kazan nearly causes Quentin's death, Holloway defends him from Quentin's threats, insinuating that Quentin may be an abusive husband who likes young girls.
+Worth's knowledge of the exterior dimensions allows Leaven to calculate that the Cube has 17,576 rooms, plus a "bridge" room that would connect to the shell, and thus, the exit.
+She realizes that the numbers may indicate each room's coordinates.
+The group travels to the edge but realize every room there is a trap.
+They successfully traverse a room with a trap.
+Holloway defends Kazan from Quentin's threats.